 - ⚡

-Works must be no longer than a thousand words each for all genres except critical essays, NaB (Nuts and Bolts) essays, reviews, and interviews—each of these four nonfiction genres may run up to 5,000 words in length.
+Works must be no longer than a thousand words each for all genres except critical essays, NaB (Nuts and Bolts) essays (aka, essays on process), reviews, and interviews—each of these four nonfiction genres may run up to 5,000 words in length.

-For all genres except tiny poems like haiku, cherita, and tanka (which traditionally do not have titles), the word count must include the title as well, because (1) the title is part of the work, and (2) Clare may want to nominate the work for competitions that have strict guidelines about word counts.
+For all works except tiny poems like haiku, cherita, and tanka, which traditionally do not have titles, the word count must include the title as well; because (1) the title is part of the work, and (2) Clare may want to nominate the work for competitions that have strict guidelines about word counts.

 - Subject Matter May Be Eclectic: